 Effect of Exercise on Sexual Behavior and Semen Quality of Sahiwal Bulls

-The study was conducted on Sahiwal cattle bulls maintained at Artificial Breeding Complex, NDRI, Karnal, Haryana, India, to determine the effect of exercise on the sexual behavior and semen quality of Sahiwal bulls.
+The study was conducted on Sahiwal cattle bulls maintained at the Artificial Breeding Complex, NDRI, Karnal, Hayana, India, to determine the effect of exercise on the sexual behavior and semen quality.
 Fourteen Sahiwal bulls were classified into two groups of seven each.
-Group-1, bulls were exercised by walking in bull exerciser once a week one hour before semen collection, whereas bulls in group-2 were exercised daily.
-Sexual behaviour and semen quality traits studied were: Reaction Time (RT), Dismounting Time (DMT), Total Time Taken in Mounts (TTTM), Flehmen’s Response (FR), Erection Score (ES), Protrusion Score (PS), Intensity of Thrust (ITS), Temperament Score (TS), Libido Score (LS), semen volume, physical appearance, mass activity, Initial progressive motility, Non-eosinophilic spermatozoa count (NESC) and post-thaw motility percent.
-Data were analysed by least squares technique.
-Group-2 showed significantly (p < 0.01) higher value in reaction time (sec), dismounting time (sec), total time taken in mounting (sec), erection score, protrusion score, intensity of thrust, libido score, semen volume, semen color density and mass activity.
+Group-1, bulls were exercised by walking in a bull exerciser once a week one hour before semen collection, whereas bulls in group-2 were exercised daily.
+Sexual behavior and semen quality traits studied were: Reaction time (RT), Dismounting time (DMT), Total time taken in mounts (TTTM), Flehmen response (FR), Erection Score (ES), Protrusion Score (PS), Intensity of thrust (ITS), Temperament Score (TS), Libido Score (LS), Semen volume, Physical appearance, Mass activity, Initial progressive motility, Non-eosinophilic spermatozoa count (NESC) and post thaw motility percent.
+Data were analyzed by least squares technique.
+Group-2 showed significantly (p < 0.01) higher value in RT (sec), DMT (sec), TTTM (sec), ES, PS, ITS, LS, semen volume, semen color density and mass activity.

 Analizing of Good Dairy Practices in Dairy Farm Management in Sleman, Daerah Istimewa Yogyakarta: The Effect of Good Management in Milk Production